naomis-archive/novas-handbook/docs/pages/moderators.md

 We do not require specific levels of activity from our moderators.
 We understand that you are volunteering your time to help our community, and it is highly appreciated.

-That being said, if you anticipate being active for more than a week, we do ask that you let us know in the Discord staff-chat so we are aware that you will not be around to address issues.
+That being said, if you anticipate being inactive for more than a week, we do ask that you let us know in the Discord staff-chat so we are aware that you will not be around to address issues.

 ## Becoming a Moderator